LIMITED TIME OFFER! New SoFi members get $10 in rewards points when you activate credit score monitoring.

 The Importance of Good Credit

-A good credit history primarily makes it easier to get approved for a loan, and to qualify for better interest rates and loan terms.
-The higher the score, the less someone will pay in interest over their lifetime, potentially saving them thousands of dollars.
+A good credit history primarily makes it easier to get approved for a loan and to qualify for better interest rates and loan terms.
+The higher the score, the less someone will pay in interest over their lifetime, potentially saving them money in the long run.

 Good credit can also help renters qualify for an apartment.
 In some cities, renters routinely provide a credit reference with their rental application.
 While there’s no minimum credit score needed to rent an apartment, a strong credit history shows landlords that you’re someone who pays their bills on time.